kongo23/dex-sniper-bot/README.md

-# DeX Sniper bot, buy low sell high
+# DeX Sniper bot, buy tokens instantly on the lowest price, free to use

+An advanced bot is "trained" to get around most anti-bot protections

 # https://moonbotapp.com/